2017 Sojourns Scholar Leadership Program

 - A signed checklist of items required in the application including the applicant's commitment to attend the Sojourns Scholar Leadership Conference in Portland, Oregon.

 - A current CV that includes a full list of teaching experience and activities, clinical responsibilities, external activities, other significant scholarships, and publications.

 - An Executive Summary that summarizes the key sections of your application: Personal Statement, Proposed Palliative Care Project, Proposed Leadership Development Plan and Mentoring.

 - A total of four letters of support:

-- A letter signed by a director with fiscal responsibility for the applicant (CEO, Administrator, Dean or Chair) confirming that at least 50% of the applicant’s time will be dedicated to the Sojourns Scholar Leadership Program.
+- A letter signed by a director with fiscal responsibility for the applicant (CEO, Hospital Administrator, Dean or Chair) confirming that 50% of the applicant’s time will be dedicated to the Sojourns Scholar Leadership Program.
 The letter should include institutional support for the applicant’s current and future role in the department and institution, outlining institutional resources (administrative support, computer availability, etc.), and describe the institution’s plans for integrating and using the expertise and experience gained by the Scholar through this program.

 - Letter of support from a colleague.